QinZhou-work/DeSpaST/README.md

 </div>

 # Installation
-The dependencies for this project contains
+The core dependencies for this project contains

 - torch
 - torchvision